 Ben released her and leapt away in shock.
 “Jesus, I’m sorry!
 I didn’t—”

 “It’s fine,” she answered, injecting some calm into her tone.
 “My fault.”
 She did not hesitate before letting her mind rustle over the shed droplets and take control of them.
 In one mental motion, she pulled the blood into a single small puddle and then reabsorbed it into her wound.
-It was an act of singular familiarity, one she had performed a thousand times before without a second thought.
+It was a reflex of singular familiarity, one she had performed a thousand times before without a second thought.
 She only realized her mistake when she heard Ben’s shock and concern vanish into an awed silence.
 It took only a second and a half, but it was a second and a half that she immediately knew would change everything.

 His tenseness matched her own, and it was apparent in each sculpted limb.
 His eyes were wide, his complexion drained of all color.
 “What.
 The fuck.
 Was that.”